Coronavirus forces Brazilian retailers to close stores and boost e-commerce

-SAO PAULO, March 19 (Reuters) - Brazilian retailers are feeling the coronavirus heat as malls close and people stay at home, but e-commerce may benefit.
+SAO PAULO (Reuters) - Brazilian retailers are feeling the coronavirus heat as malls close and people stay at home, but e-commerce may benefit.

 Brazil’s association of e-commerce, ABComm, said on Thursday that it is likely to review its 2020 outlook soon, with some websites already seeing a surge in sales since March 12 of up to 180%, mainly in food and pharmaceutical items.